datalust/seq-tickets/rfcs/0000-app-invocation-parameters.md

 > **Stream incoming events**
 > App instances can be triggered by alerts set on dashboards, and events can be sent manually to any app from the drop-down menu in the event details.
 Check this box to send events as they arrive.

 Initially, the checkbox is unchecked, so the app instance will have parameterization enabled.
-If the user checks the checkbox, the option to mark settings as invocatoin parameters (further down the screen) will be greyed out and show an explanatory tool-tip _App instances that receive events directly from the stream cannot be parameterized_.
+If the user checks the checkbox, the option to mark settings as invocation parameters (further down the screen) will be greyed out and show an explanatory tool-tip _App instances that receive events directly from the stream cannot be parameterized_.

 Under the _Settings_ heading, each setting will gain an additional icon-style button to the right of its input control.
 Pressing this button will toggle the setting between being a regular setting, and being an input parameter.